XachaB/Qumin/README.rst

 This is version 2, which was significantly updated since the publications cited below.

-For more detail, you can refer to my dissertation (in French, `Beniamine 2018 <https://tel.archives-ouvertes.fr/tel-01840448>`_).
+For more detail, you can refer to Sacha's dissertation (in French, `Beniamine 2018 <https://tel.archives-ouvertes.fr/tel-01840448>`_).
 If you use(d) Qumin in a publication, send me an email with the reference at s.<last name>@surrey.ac.uk

 Quick Start